allhailjustice/vis_class_project/Processbook.md

 * graphlet.py: calculate graphlet frequency by random walk
 * layout.py: draw the layout
 * knn.py: train a nearest neighbour model
-* test.py: Show how to use the files above
 * interface.py: Show a interface for user interaction

 Please refer to interface.py for usage